 Madakaripura Falls - East Java.
 Group of waterfalls in dramatic location, whole cascade is up to 200 m high.
 Located in blind valley, encircled by tall cliffs.
 Here are located 7 falls and also caves.

 Payakumbuh Harau Falls - West Sumatra.
-Circa 150 m tall, nearly vertical waterfall in beautiful valley.
+Roughly 150 m tall, nearly vertical waterfall in beautiful valley.

 Sigura Gura Waterfall (Tiger Falls) - North Sumatra.
 Approximately 220 - 250 m tall waterfall, sliding down along a steep slope.